Ehrlichia chaffeensis

-Ehrlichia chaffeensis is an obligate intracellular, Gram-negative species of Rickettsiales bacteria.
+Ehrlichia chaffeensis is an obligately intracellular, Gram-negative species of Rickettsiales bacteria.
 It is a zoonotic pathogen transmitted to humans by the lone star tick (Amblyomma americanum).

 It is the causative agent of human monocytic ehrlichiosis.

 Human monocytic ehrlichiosis caused by E. chaffeensis is known to spread through tick infection primarily in the Southern, South-central and Mid-Atlantic regions of the United States.
 In recent years, the lone star tick has expanded its range along the East Coast to New England, putting more humans at risk for tick-borne infections.

-It is named for Fort Chaffee, where the bacterium was first discovered in blood samples of infected patients.
+It is named for Fort Chaffee, where the bacterium was first discovered in the blood sample of an infected patient in 1986.

 Transmission cycle

 E. chaffeensis is maintained in nature through a complex zoonotic relationship.
 The white-tailed deer (Odocoileus virginianus) is known to be the main competent reservoir for E. chaffeensis and the lone star tick (Amblyomma americanum) is the principal vector for human transmission.
 Some evidence shows that other organisms may serve as reservoirs for the bacteria such as domestic goats, domestic dogs, raccoons, and coyotes.

 E. chaffeensis can be transmitted to uninfected tick larvae when feeding on the blood from an infected host.
 The infection is then maintained and can be transmitted to a reservoir organism or humans at the nymphal stage.
 Adult ticks can maintain the infection or be infected from feeding on the blood of an infected reservoir organism and may also pass E. chaffeensis to humans or other uninfected reservoir organisms.
 Transovarial transmission is not known to occur, so eggs and unfed larvae are not believed to be infected.

+Experimental studies in the related species Ehrlichia japonica have suggested that the conserved effector TRP120 promotes sustained bacteremia needed for efficient tick acquisition, providing a possible molecular explanation for maintenance of the tick–mammal transmission cycle in Ehrlichia.

+The seroprevalence of E. chaffeensis ranges from 0.4-12.5% in endemic regions, and approximately 75% of seroconversions are subclinical.